Navigation menu for this statistical subject

 In addition to this, it is an established practice of the Census and Statistics Department to undertake non-routine technical revision exercises from time to time to enhance the quality of Hong Kong's GDP statistics by incorporating new data sources, improved estimation methods, and changes in international standards, definitions and classifications where applicable, which are results of continuous research and development on the GDP compilation framework.
 This is in line with the international practice to improve the quality and reliability of GDP statistics on a continuous basis.
 In a non-routine revision exercise, the entire series of GDP and its components may be subject to revision in accordance with the scope of the exercise concerned.

-GDP is a measure of the total value of production of all resident producing units of an economy in a specific period (typically a year or a quarter), before deducting the consumption of fixed capital.
+GDP is a measure of the total value of production of all resident producing units of an economy in a specified period (typically a year or a quarter), before deducting the consumption of fixed capital.

-Per capita GDP of an economy is obtained by dividing the total GDP in a year by the population of that economy in the same year.
+Per capita GDP of an economy is obtained by dividing the total GDP in a year by the mid-year population of that economy in the same year.